aetperf/aetperf.github.io/_posts/2024-02-29-Fully-amortized-loan-simulation-with-Numba-and-IPyWidgets.md

 ## Amortization formulas

-When you take out a loan, such as a mortgage or a car loan, you typically agree to repay the loan in equal monthly installments over a fixed period of time.
+When you take out a loan, you typically agree to repay the loan in equal monthly installments over a fixed period of time.
 This type of loan is known as a fully amortized loan.

-The process of calculating the monthly payments and tracking the outstanding balance of a fully amortized loan is known as amortization.
-In this section, we will derive the formulas for calculating the monthly payments and the outstanding balance of a fully amortized loan.

 We will use the following variables in our derivation:

 $A$ : the principal amount borrowed
 $M$ : the total number of monthly payments